unilaiva/unilaiva-songbook/README.md

 External packages (only `songs` for now) are in `ext_packages` subdirectory.

-Lines ought to be less than 100 characters long (is anyone using 80 column terminals still?), unless it is too much trouble.

 See `songs` package documentation in [http://songs.sourceforge.net/songsdoc/songs.html](http://songs.sourceforge.net/songsdoc/songs.html).

 Stuff inside `songs` environment (the files in `content` directory named